ALXSIMINSKI/ALXSIMINSKI/README.md

 ## Alexander Siminski

-- 🔭 I’m currently working on project for Telenet Be.
+- 🔭 I’m currently working on project for Charles Schwab
-- 🌱 I’m currently learning Docker
+- 🌱 I’m currently learning Spring Batch
 - 💬 Ask me about Java
 - 📫 How to reach me: https://www.linkedin.com/in/aliaksandr-siminski-469384127/